PacificBiosciences/FALCON/docs/quick_start.rst

     This will clone the FALCON-integrate repository, FALCON_unzip binaries, build a virtualenv and launch a small test case assembly to ensure successful installation.

-    samtools_ must be installed separately and in your $PATH.
+    samtools_ and minimap2_ must be installed separately and in your $PATH.

     If you don't see any errors, you will have installed FALCON/FALCON_unzip and successfully assembled and unzipped a small test dataset.
 At this point you should be ready to confidently launch a larger genome assembly.